telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 The [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_eventsp) is a server technology that enables a client application to receive updates from a server through the HTTP protocol.
 With server-sent events, a server can send new data to the client at any time, by pushing messages.

-Fiddler Everywhere supports SSE capturing out-of-the-box (through a system, independent browser, or explicit capturing modes).
+Fiddler Everywhere supports SSE capturing out-of-the-box for HTTP/2 (through a system, independent browser, or explicit capturing modes).
 The Fiddler application provides dedicated SSE inspectors to examine and extract data from the SSE session's handshake, and messages.

 ## gRPC Capturing